torralbaa/mc4k/README.md

 ![screenshot](https://raw.githubusercontent.com/Alvarito050506/mc4k/master/screenshot.png)

 ## Requirements
-To run this, you will need the Java Runtime Environment (JRE) `>= 8.0`, to build this you will need the Java Development Kit (JDK) `>= 8.0`.
+To run mc4k, you will need the Java Runtime Environment (JRE) `>= 8.0`, to build this you will need the Java Development Kit (JDK) `>= 8.0`.
 Both Oracle and OpenJDK versions of the programs were tested and work correctly.

 ## Building and usage
-To build this, do:
+To build mc4k, do:
 ```sh
 make
 ```